BNP Paribas agrees to buy Rabobank's Polish unit for $1.4 billion

-WARSAW BNP Paribas (BNPP.PA) has agreed to buy the Polish business of its Dutch rival Rabobank RABO.UL for $1.4 billion (857 million pounds), as the French bank returns to the acquisition trail after a period of re-structuring and seeks growth outside the euro zone.
+WARSAW BNP Paribas (BNPP.PA) has agreed to buy the Polish business of its Dutch rival Rabobank RABO.UL for $1.4 billion (856.3 million pounds), as the French bank returns to the acquisition trail after a period of re-structuring and seeks growth outside the eurozone.

 But the deal to buy Rabobank's BGZ BGZ.WA unit, Poland's No.11 bank in terms of assets, needs approval from Poland's banking regulator KNF, which has previously signalled it is sceptical about further consolidation in the sector.